mike-french/zipperl/README.md

 Yet Another Zipper List (yazl), pronounced '_yazzle_'.

 A list with a cursor giving incremental bidirectional traversal and constant time read, write and insert.

-The interface is expressed symmetrically for forward and backward operations.
+The interface is expressed symmetrically for forward (right) and backward (left) operations.

 ## Build

-`rebar3 do deps, compile, edoc, dialyzer`
+`rebar3 do deps, compile, dialyzer`

 ## Test

-`erl shell`
-or
-`erl -pz _build/default/lib/zipperl/ebin _build/default/lib/proper/ebin`

-then

-`> yazl_test:test( specs ).`    for PropEr testing of type signatures
-`> yazl_test:test( funcs ).`    for PropEr testinf of functions
-`> yazl_test:test().`           for combined testing of specs and funcs
+`rebar3 eunit`

+## Documentation

+`rebar3 edoc'

 ## References